 Division of assets during a divorce proceeding is one of the most complicated and stressful elements of reaching a resolution.
 R. Leigh Frost Law LTD is a St. Paul & Minneapolis divorce lawyer that works to get you your fair share of the assets that you and your spouse accumulated through the course of your marriage.

 In the State of Minnesota, there is a distinction made between marital and non-marital assets at the time of a divorce.
 Marital assets are any kind of wealth or property that has been purchased or accrued during the years that you and your spouse were together.
 This includes even those items that are only in one party’s name.

 On the other hand, non-marital assets include assets that were previously purchased by one party or the other before marriage.
 Special exclusions can also include inheritances that were only left to one party or gifts that were explicitly given from one spouse to the other.

 R. Leigh Frost will help you determine which of your assets fall into each category so you can have a clear view of what needs to be divided.

-While the law does not state that property division needs to be exactly equal in the case of divorce, this is the most common goal for both parties.
+While the law does not state that the property division needs to be exactly equal in the case of divorce, this is the most common goal for both parties.
 There is also no law regarding marital misconduct and its effect on either party’s fair share of assets.

 To achieve a balanced resolution, a valuation process is conducted to determine the future value of all properties, investments and other funds, along with the current value and the value at the time of separation.
 Each asset is then given to either the wife or the husband until both sides have an equal amount of assets and the list is exhausted.